 Dandelion Blossom Fritters

 The dandelion fritters were a hit with my daughter.
 We tried them two ways, half breaded in cornmeal batter and the other half in cauliflower flour batter.
 The milk I had on hand was unsweetened almond milk.
-My daughter has some food intolerances so I cook gluten and dairy-free for her, but these recipes would work with multiple types of flour or milk.
-If you happen to be out of milk, water would work fine too.
+My daughter has some food intolerances, so I cook gluten and dairy-free for her, but these recipes would work with multiple types of flour or milk.
+If you are out of milk, water would work fine too.

-We liked the cornmeal dandelion fritters the best but the cauliflower ones were good too.
-The difference I noticed was that the cauliflower flour became very thick and goopy, which makes sense, and needed more milk to get to the right consistency to dip the blossoms into the batter.
-It didn’t fry up quite as crisp either.
-I think next time I’ll try almond flour batter.
+We liked the best cornmeal dandelion fritters, but the cauliflower ones were good too.
+The difference I noticed was that the cauliflower flour became very thick and goopy, which makes sense, and I needed more milk to get the right consistency to dip the blossoms into the batter.
+It didn’t fry up quite as crisp, either.
+I think next time, I’ll try almond flour batter.

-The key to this recipe is that it can be adjusted to fit individual tastes.
-I added milk a tablespoon at a time and tested out a thick cornmeal batter, with a 1/4 cup milk, compared to a thinner cornmeal batter, with 1/3 cup milk.
-We found we liked the thicker batter best because we could taste less of the bitter green part around the dandelion petals.
+This recipe is that it can be adjusted to fit your tastes.
+I added milk a tablespoon at a time and tested a thick cornmeal batter, with 1/4 cup milk, compared to a thinner cornmeal batter with 1/3 cup milk.
+We liked the thicker batter best because we could taste less of the bitter green part around the dandelion petals.
 My daughter called them dandelion pancakes.

 I found it easiest to fold a small handful of blossoms into the batter and then drop them by spoon, one or two blossoms at a time, into a pan covered with oil.
-Make sure your pan is hot enough to sizzle the batter when you drop it in but don’t let it get too hot.
+Ensure your pan is hot enough to sizzle the batter when you drop it in but don’t let it get too hot.
 I tend to start with my pan a bit higher than medium heat and then turn it down to medium or lower after I put the food in.
 A fork works well to flip the fritters.
-I used avocado oil but olive, coconut or another oil would work too.
+I used avocado oil, but olive, coconut, or another would also work.

 Dandelion Blossom Fritters Recipe

-This is a basic recipe that can be easily adapted to your favorite ingredients.
+This basic recipe can be easily adapted for your favorite ingredients.
 Choose whatever flour, milk, and seasonings best fit your family’s taste and/or food restrictions.

 Print this Simple Dandelion Flower Fritters Recipe to add to your Recipe Binder below: